scala/scala-lang/_posts/2015-11-16-minutes-from-nov-2015.md

 Splitting out core:

-- [@odersky](https://github.com/odersky) thinks we should appeal to the community to help, since even Typesafe can't do all of this on it's own
+- [@odersky](https://github.com/odersky) thinks we should appeal to the community to help, since even Typesafe can't do all of this on its own
 - [@SethTisue](https://github.com/SethTisue) splitting the library up was already on Typesafe's plate for Scala 2.13.
 Could use help from the community, since disentangling the compiler from everything else involves a lot of work
 - [@dickwall](https://github.com/dickwall) thinks this should be tracked through the SIP/SLIP site - SIP/SLIPs are much more than adding new things to the language